 2. Can NatWest change the interest rate?

 Yes, these rates are variable.
-We can increase or decrease the rates for any of the reasons set out in Term 9.2 of the Savings Account Terms.
-If the rates are going down, we'll give you at least 60 days' notice.
-If they are going up, we'll give you notice either before the change happens or as soon as possible afterwards.
-Please see Term 9.2 for more details on when we may change the interest rates and the notice that we'll give you.
+They may be changed for any of the reasons set out in General Term 9.2 of the Savings Account Terms (PDF, 605k), e.g. to take account of Bank of England base rate changes.
+If the rates are going down we’ll give you at least 60 days’ notice.
+If they are going up, we’ll inform you before the change or shortly afterwards.
+Term 9.2 contains details of the notice we’ll give you.

 4. How do I open and manage my account?

-- You can open and manage your account in branch, online and by telephone.
+- You can open and manage your account in the mobile app, online, in branch and by telephone

 5. Can I withdraw money?